juliajmg/phd_project/PITCHME.md

 @ul[brighten]
 @div[left-70]
 - Increase $v_0$ to critical value of only a fraction of particles
-- ¿ A disorder-to-order phase transition is still observed?
+- A disorder-to-order phase transition is still observed?
-- ¿Adaptive strategy in natural systems?
+- Adaptive strategy in natural systems?
 @divend
 @ulend